-- ✓ Letters of reference - ✓ Official transcripts from all higher education institutions - ✓ Personal statement letter - ✓ Copies of GRE if applicable to program - ✓ Copies of TOEFL or IELTS scores, if applicable - ✓ Online application and non-refundable application fee of \$35.00
+- ✓ Letters of reference - ✓ Official transcripts from all higher education institutions - ✓ Personal statement letter - ✓ Copies of TOEFL or IELTS scores, if applicable - ✓ Online application and non-refundable application fee of \$35.00

-- ✓ Bachelor of Science Degree or equivalent
+- ✓ Bachelor of Science Degree

 - ✓ A GPA of 2.5 (on a 4.0 scale) for the last degree earned.
 A 3.0 or higher (on a 4.0 scale) is preferred.

 - ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
 Test of English as a Foreign Language (TOEFL) minimum scores are 550 (paper-based) or 213 (computer-based) or 79 (internet-based).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
 The PTE Academic minimum score required is 53.

 - ✓ Interview with JPU representative

 - ✓ Personal statement

 - ✓ Three Letters of Reference